Oracle PLSQL records

 This is especially helpful for fetching either a subset of columns from a table or columns from multiple tables.

-Whenever you are fetching data from a cursor into PL/SQL variables, you should declare a record based on that cursor with %ROWTYPE and fetch into that record.
-This way, when and if the SELECT list of the cursor changes, the number and type of fields in the record will change accordingly and everything will stay in sync.
+Whenever you are fetching data from a cursor into PL/SQL variables, you should declare a record based on that cursor with %ROWTYPE and fetch it into that record.
+This way, when and if the SELECT list of the cursor changes, the number, and type of fields in the record will change accordingly and everything will stay in sync.

 How to Pass values to Oracle PLSQL records